Tuurlijk/mot/README.md

 ### Using Plugins

-- Press `p` in the main view to see loaded plugins
+- Press `p` in the main view to see loaded plugins.
+- In the plugin view, use `Space` to toggle a plugin's activation status (requires restart to take effect) and `Ctrl+D` to debug the selected plugin.
-- Time entries from plugins appear alongside regular MoneyBird entries
+- Time entries from enabled and initialized plugins appear alongside regular MoneyBird entries in the main view.
-- Plugin entries are visible but read-only
+- Plugin entries can be imported into MoneyBird by selecting them and pressing `i`.

 ### Plugin Location

-Plugins are discovered in:
-- Linux/macOS: `~/.config/mot/plugins/`
+The application automatically detects the standard configuration directory for your system:
+- **Linux**: Uses `$XDG_CONFIG_HOME/mot/plugins` or defaults to `$HOME/.config/mot/plugins/`
+- **macOS**: Uses `~/Library/Application Support/mot/plugins/`
-- Windows: `%APPDATA%\mot\plugins\`
+- **Windows**: Uses `%APPDATA%\mot\plugins\`

 Each plugin should be in its own subdirectory with the required files:
-1. `manifest.toml` - Plugin metadata
+1. `manifest.toml` - Plugin metadata.
-2. `config.toml` - Plugin configuration
+2. `config.toml` - Plugin configuration (including an `enabled = true/false` key).
-3. Executable - The plugin binary or script
+3. Executable - The plugin binary or script.

 ### Example Plugins